crivotz/v-ide/README.md

 * [golden-ratio](https://github.com/roman/golden-ratio): Automatic resizing of Vim windows to the golden ratio
 * [auto-pairs](https://github.com/jiangmiao/auto-pairs): Vim plugin, insert or delete brackets, parens, quotes in pair
 * [committia](https://github.com/rhysd/committia.vim): A vim plugin for more pleasant editing on commit messages
+* [lightline.vim](https://github.com/itchyny/lightline.vim): A light and configurable statusline/tabline plugin for Vim
+* [lightline-bufferline](https://github.com/mengelbrecht/lightline-bufferline): A lightweight plugin to display the list of buffers in the lightline vim plugin

 **COLOR SCHEMES**